Along with Religious Education classes, we offer group programs for youth and teens in grades 6-12.

 Young Religious Unitarian Universalists (YRUU)

 Youth build community and develop Unitarian Universalsit identity through fun and meaningful activities.
 The five components of balanced youth programming are Worship, Community Building, Social Action, Learning and Leadership.
 Youth in this program have many opportunities to grow into leadership at group, congregational, district and continental levels.

 YRUU participants are free to discuss anything — religion, politics, sexuality, school, music, poetry, social issues, or whatever is important to them.
 The emphasis is placed on the creation of an accepting, supportive community which respects the feelings and needs of individuals.
 Within YRUU, young people make friends and develop values that last a lifetime.

 This group meets every Sunday from 9:30 to 10:30 am in the Wade Richmond room.
 First Sundays are devoted to youth-group business, second and third Sundays to curriculum, and fourth Sundays to social action projects.
 On the first Sunday of every month the group meets after church at a local restaurant for lunch.
 YRUU does not meet regularly during the summer.
-Our advisers for this group are Tavis McGeachin and Eric Huang.
+Our advisers for this group are Tavis McGeachin, Sarah Silva, and Caitie Skaggs.

 The Youth Adult Committee (YAC) serves as a forum and decision-making group for youth-related issues, communication with the congregation, membership integration into the church community, selection of youth group advisors, and involvement of youth in church functions.

 Adults representing both youth groups, the Religious Education Council and parents sit on the committee with youth, elected by their peers, representing both youth groups and religious education classes.